 So far as this court is concerned, there is no doubt at all as to the workings of the FIDIC form of contract and that the procedure under clause 67 is a condition precedent to the process of arbitration and therefore jurisdiction of the Arbitrator.”

 However, FIDIC 2017 introduced a number of significant changes from FIDIC 1999.
-A new Sub-Clause 3.7.3 was introduced, under this new sub clause, if the Engineer fails to give a Notice of agreement or determination within the relevant time limit, this will amount to a rejection of the matter or Claim.
+A new Sub-Clause 3.7.3 was introduced under which if the Engineer fails to give a notice of agreement or determination within the relevant time limit, this will amount to a rejection of the matter or Claim.
 In other words, Engineer has to make a fair determination under Sub-Clause 3.7.3 [Time limits].
 There are now two separate 42-day periods in this clause: (i) 42 days for the Engineer to give Notice of the Parties Agreement if agreement is achieved, and if no agreement is reached (ii) a further 42 days for the Engineer to give Notice of the Engineer’s Determination.
 Consequently, the time in which the Engineer must make a determination is now 84 days.
 If the Engineer does not give the Notice either (i) where there is a Claim, that Claim is rejected, i.e. it is resolved against the claiming Party, or (ii) where there is a matter to be agreed or determined, that matter is deemed to be a Dispute which may be referred by either Party to the DAAB for its decision under Sub-Clause 21.4 [Obtaining DAAB’s Decision] without the need for Notice of Dissatisfaction (NOD).